Phobos718/Stego/README.md

 # Stego
+This is my first ever attempt to write my own python code for practice purposes.

 Steganography tool concealing a payload file (txt) into an image (lossless formats).
 It does this by manipulating the RGB channel vaules to represent binary bits.
 The original image is used as a key to extract data.
 This is a work in progress and more functions are to be added soon (other methods that do not require a key to decrypt, password protection, multiple data channels for enhanced capacity, etc)